 Neus Plana and Maria Camahort present an eclectic and captivating music proposal.
 The originality of this duo is characterized by their expertise in classical music in combination with their mutual desire to enhance creativity beyond the score.
 Their program includes works by classical and contemporary composers in contrast with musical themes and songs expressed through original arrangements, body language and improvisation.

-Libere Ensemble is a chamber ensemble which performs its own original music, written for a unique ensemble: the cello, the alto / soprano saxophone, the guitar and the bass combine to give shape to new compositions, arrangements inspired by The popular music, with harmonies and melodies that come from the classical and contemporary tradition, to arrive at a language of expression, with a remarkable chamber character.
+Libere Ensemble is a chamber ensemble that performs its own original music, written for a unique ensemble: cello, alto / soprano saxophone, guitar and bass.
+The ensemble plays new compositions by David Salleras, Oriol González and Maria Camahort, most of them inspired by mediterranean traditional music, with harmonies and melodies that come from the classical and contemporary worlds.

 Libere ensemble are: Cellist François Ragot, saxophonist David Salleras, guitarist Maria Camahort and bassist Oriol Gonzàlez.